-SECTION 16.03 INTERN PROGRAM
+SECTION 16.03 INTERN AND FELLOWS PROGRAM

-The District operates a College Intern Program and High School Intern Program.
-In connection with these actions, the District and the EA agree that individuals appointed to College Intern or High School Intern classifications shall be allowed to perform bargaining unit work based on the conditions set forth in this Agreement.
+The District operates an Intern and Fellows Program.
+In connection with these actions, the District and the EA agree that individuals appointed to Intern classifications (as defined below) or fellows shall be allowed to perform bargaining unit work based on the conditions set forth in this Agreement, except as provided in Section 16.03(C)(1) below.